Consensys/quorum/docs/Permissioning/Permissioning apis.md

 ```
 #### quorumPermission.updateOrgStatus
 This api can only be executed by a network admin account and is used for temporarily suspending an organization or re-enabling a suspended organization.
 This activity can be performed for master organization only and requires majority approval from network admins.
-* Input: organization id, action (3 for suspending the organization and 5 for re-enabling the suspended organization)
+* Input: organization id, action (1 for suspending the organization and 2 for activating a suspended organization)
 * Output: Status of the operation
 * Example:
 ```$xslt
-> quorumPermission.updateOrgStatus("ABC.SUB1", 3, {from:eth.accounts[0]})
+> quorumPermission.updateOrgStatus("ABC", 1, {from:eth.accounts[0]})
 {
   msg: "Action completed successfully",
   status: true